Opinion: Xcel’s Capacity*Connect Is a Step Forward, But Minnesota Needs a Competitive Storage Market

 Illinois is taking a different approach.
 Under the Clean and Reliable Grid Affordability Act, Illinois established an initial target of 3,000 MW of energy storage capacity committed to commercial operation by the end of 2030.
 The Illinois Power Agency has also announced an initial 2026 procurement for 1,038 MW of standalone storage, divided between MISO Zone 4 and the PJM ComEd region.

 That difference is significant.
-Minnesota’s Capacity*Connect program is capped at 200 MW and centered on utility ownership.
+Capacity*Connect is capped at 200 MW and centered on utility ownership.
 Illinois is moving toward a multi-gigawatt storage market that could support a much larger number of independently developed projects over the next several years.

 Minnesota’s Opportunity